 The Whistle 3 appears to be the most popular cat tracking collar.
 Nearly every review site I visited had this as the number one choice, all ranking it at least 4 out of 5 stars.

 Of course, that meant I had to look into it to see if this was baloney or if the Whistle 3 really is the best cat tracker.

 - Subscription Price: starting at $6.95 per month

 - Battery Life: Up to 7 days – when on battery saving mode

 - Connectivity/Apps: Excellent

 The Positives of the Whistle 3

-The main function of a tracker is helping you locate your cat.
-And since the Whistle 3 both has great coverage – anywhere that a cell phone has signal in the USA – and is pretty accurate, it meets this most important requirement.
+The main function of a tracker is to help you locate your cat.
+And since the Whistle 3 has both great coverage – anywhere that a cell phone has a signal in the USA – and is pretty accurate, it meets this most important requirement.